ortelius/emporous-go/README.md

 ### Version

-client version
+uor-client-go version

 ### User Workflow

 1. Create a directory with artifacts to publish to a registry as an OCI artifact.
 If the files reference each other, the client will replace the in-content linked files with the content address.
    > WARNING: Currently, only JSON is supported for link replacement.
-2. Use the `client push` command to publish the workspace to a registry as an OCI artifact.
+2. Use the `uor-client-go push` command to publish the workspace to a registry as an OCI artifact.
-3. Use the `client pull` command to pull the artifact back to a local workspace.
+3. Use the `uor-client-go pull` command to pull the artifact back to a local workspace.

 ### Push workspace to a registry location

 ```
-client push my-workspace localhost:5000/myartifacts:latest
+uor-client-go push my-workspace localhost:5000/myartifacts:latest
 ```

 ### Pull UOR collection to a location

 ```
-client pull localhost:5000/myartifacts:latest my-output-directory
+uor-client-go pull localhost:5000/myartifacts:latest my-output-directory
 ```

 ### Pull subsets of a UOR collection to a location by attribute

 ```
-client pull localhost:5000/myartifacts:latest my-output-directory --attributes key=value
+uor-client-go pull localhost:5000/myartifacts:latest my-output-directory --attributes key=value
 ```

 ## Getting Started